The Quarterly Pensions Investments Review is a comparison in expected risk and investment return.

 Outlook for growth, inflation, and interest rates

-In the medium term, inflation is expected to stabilize somewhat above central bank targets, partly due to anticipated upward fiscal pressures associated with the energy transition and elevated geopolitical risks.
-Additionally, supply-side factors such as lower global trade integration, aging populations, and the energy transition could continue to contribute to ongoing upward inflationary pressure.
+In the medium term, inflation is expected to stabilize somewhat above central bank target, owing to, amongst others, anticipated upward fiscal spending pressures associated with the energy transition and elevated geopolitical risks.

-For the coming years, long-term rates are expected to move around their recent levels or slightly decline in most developed markets.
-This reflects a "higher for longer" dynamic, as inflation is anticipated to gradually converge to target.
+For the coming years, long rates are expected to either move around their recent levels, or somewhat decline for the majority of developed markets.
+This reflects higher for longer dynamics as inflation is anticipated to slowly converge to target.
 Short-term interest rates are expected to decline, consistent with continued forward guidance on prospective monetary easing.

 Outlook for financial assets

-Compared to the previous quarter, the short-term equity outlook has slightly improved due to anticipated further easing of financial conditions.
-Accordingly, equity returns are expected to remain positive over the next twelve months, despite somewhat stretched equity valuations.
+Compared to the third quarter, the equity outlook improves due to anticipated further easing of financial conditions and an upward revision in long-term expectations.
+Accordingly, expected equity returns remain positive, despite somewhat stretched equity valuations.

-The overall outlook for financial assets remains clouded by elevated volatility and downside risks, driven by above-trend interest rates and heightened geopolitical tensions.
-For example, further escalation of the conflict in the Middle East, potentially escalating into a full-scale regional war, presents significant downside risks to the outlook.
+The outlook for financial assets remains clouded by elevated volatility and downside risk due to global political uncertainty and elevated geopolitical tensions; for example, the conflict in the Middle East escalating, potentially turning into a full-scale regional war.
+This, together with Trump’s administration voicing tough foreign policy rhetoric and the collapse of the German and French governments, bring significant downside risks to the outlook.

 Subscribe to receive the next quarterly update